v-kulikov1/histonedb_Vladimir/CURATED_SET/README.md

 # CURATED SET of histone sequences and their classification

 This directory includes:
-1. List of all curated histone sequences in csv format [histones.csv](histones.csv) - this file is manully edited and curated.
+1. list of all curated histone sequences in csv format [histones.csv](histones.csv) - this file is manully edited and curated.
 2. [classification.json](classification.json) - this file includes all info about histone classification, types, variants, sub-variants, etc. [classification_schema.json](classification.schema.json) - defines JSON Schema.
 3. [features.json](features.json) - this file includes info about sequence features of different histones and variants. [features.schema.json](features.schema.json) - defines JSON Schema.
-4. a library to analyze and vizualize histone sequence information which produces web-pages rendered with GitHub pages.
+4. a library to analyze and vizualize histone sequence information which produces web-pages rendered with GitHub pages (ex. [curated_service.ipynb](curated_service.ipynb)).
 5. a library to prepare inputs for HistoneDB, namely [histones_processed.csv](histones_processed.csv), which contains actual sequences (and not only NCBI accessions).